 On May 25, 2018, the European Commission's General Data Protection Regulation (GDPR) went into effect.
 The regulation is designed to give EU citizens greater control over their personal data and contains significant changes to European data privacy legislation that affects any company offering goods or services to EU citizens, as well as companies who process their personal data.

 At Dynamic Signal, our customers can trust that we have and will continue to make GDPR compliance a priority.
-We are committed to ensuring that the Dynamic Signal platform is GDPR-ready by May 25, 2018, and we have devoted significant effort and resources to maintain this readiness for the future.
-Below describes what GDPR is, and what Dynamic Signal is doing to be ready.
+We have developed accountability and other measures within our organization to demonstrate that the Dynamic Signal platform is GDPR-ready, and we will continue to devote significant effort and resources to maintain this readiness for the future.
+Below describes what GDPR is, and what Dynamic Signal has done to demonstrate GDPR readiness.

 What is GDPR?

-The GDPR is an EU comprehensive data protection law going into effect May 25, 2018 that strengthens personal data protections in a time of continuous and rapid technological developments, increased globalization and cross-border flows of personal data.
+The GDPR is an EU comprehensive data protection law that strengthens personal data protections in a time of continuous and rapid technological developments, increased globalization and cross-border flows of personal data.
 It replaces the individual national data protection laws in EU member states with a single set of regulations that is enforceable throughout the EU.

 What does GDPR regulate?

 GDPR regulates the "processing" of data for EU individuals – including collection, tracking, storage, transfer or use.
 Any organization that processes personal data of EU individuals is responsible to comply with GDPR regardless of whether or not the organization has a physical presence in the EU.
 GDPR expands the definition of "personal data" broadly and covers any information related to an identified or identifiable individual (a "data subject" in the regulation).

 GDPR changed privacy rights in the following ways (summary, not exhaustive):